gsk-aiops/bellman-tools/README.md

 |-- o: string (nullable = true)
 ```

-Or you can bring your own bring your own Dataframe with Columns "s", "p", "o":

 3. You are now ready to query.
 The com.gsk.kg.engine.syntax._ import above gives us the df.sparql(q:String) method:
 ```scala